kevinfreyberg/Qiskit-Crash-Course/docs/seminar-1/index.md

-# Seminar 1: Introduction to Quantum Computing
+# Episode I: Introduction to Quantum Computing

 In this chapter, we will introduce Qiskit and create a basic quantum circuit that:
 - Places a qubit into superposition
 - Performs a Z-measurement on the qubit

 ## Quantum Bits (qubits)